 Looking for Partners

-Looking for partners to commercialize for research purposes and test/validate for preclinical use.
+Looking for partners to commercialize for research purposes.

 - Tests multifunctional proteins more effectively